1. Home

 • ・Business Investment

-• ・Material Litigation
+• ・Material Litigation, etc.

 As a noteworthy point of the risk assessment results mentioned above, the individual risks identified are more interlinked than in the past and interdependency of the countermeasures is increasing.
-In addition to that, we have identified five key risks that have significantly increased in level compared to the previous fiscal year: "Changes in Consumer Values," "Geopolitical Tensions," "Corporate Culture and Acquisition/Securing Outstanding Talent," "Quality Assurance," and "Information Security and Privacy."
-We have also added "Regulatory" as a new material risk, which is becoming increasingly important as we cultivate brands with unique value and develop new businesses such as beauty devices and the inner beauty category.
+In addition to that, we have identified risks that have increased in levels compared to the previous fiscal year: “Changes in Consumer Values,” “New Technology and Speed of Digital Acceleration,” “Pace of Cutting-Edge Innovation,” “Corporate and Brand Reputation,” “Geopolitical Tensions,” “Corporate Culture and Acquisition/Securing Outstanding People,” “Business Structure Transformation,” “Operating Infrastructure,” and “Information Security.”
+For details on Business and Other Risks, please refer to the URL link below.

-Business and Other Risks[ PDF : 1.01MB ]
+Business and Other Risks[ PDF : 4.20MB ]

 At the same time, compliance programs are being or have been prepared for four priority areas: personal data protection, anti-bribery, anti-cartel, and supplier risk reduction.